Wedding of Prince Harry and Meghan Markle: Announcement of engagement

-Prince Harry is the second son of King Charles III and Diana, Princess of Wales.
+Prince Harry is the second son of King Charles III (then the Prince of Wales) and Diana, Princess of Wales.
 He and Meghan Markle, an American actress best known for her role in the Canadian-American legal-drama television series Suits, began their relationship in mid-2016.
 According to the couple, they first connected with each other via Instagram, though they have also said that they were set up on a blind date by a mutual friend in July 2016.
 The relationship was made public by the press on 31 October 2016, and it was officially acknowledged on 8 November 2016, when a statement was released from the Prince's communications secretary addressing the "wave of abuse and harassment" directed toward Markle.

 On 27 November 2017, Clarence House announced that Harry would marry Markle in the spring of 2018.
 They were engaged earlier in London after Harry asked Markle to marry him in Kensington Palace's north garden.
 The Prince gave Markle a bespoke engagement ring made by Cleave and Company, the court jewellers and medallists to the Queen, consisting of a large central diamond from Botswana, with two smaller diamonds from his mother's jewellery collection.
 At the same time, it was announced that they would live at Nottingham Cottage in the grounds of Kensington Palace following their marriage.

 Harry's grandparents Queen Elizabeth II and Prince Philip expressed their delight at the news, while congratulations came in from various political leaders, including the British prime minister, Theresa May, and the leader of the Opposition, Jeremy Corbyn.
 After the announcement, the couple gave an exclusive interview to Mishal Husain of BBC News.

 During the public announcement of the engagement at Kensington Palace's Sunken Gardens, Markle wore a bottle knee-length emerald green dress with bow detailing at the cinched waist by Italian label P.A.R.O.S.H and a white trench coat by Canadian brand Line the Label.
 Hours after the announcement, the website of Line the Label crashed down due to the number of people who were trying to order the coat.